 On impact, its front end bolted skyward by three or four feet gave out an elephant-sized belch and stopped short of a massive body count.

 With these two on the line, I thought that we might make page one of the L.A.
-Times … but no. Nash’s little sprinter was way too quick for Smyser’s still lumbering drunk and took two straight passes.
+Times.... but no. Nash's little sprinter was way too quick for Smyser's still lumbering drunk and took two straight passes.
+(Does anyone have photos of this race?....
+I would love to see them).

-At least “the Terrifying Toronado” didn’t go blind and attack the fans this time
+At least "he Terrifying Toronado" didn't go blind and attack the fans this time

 It farted, twisted, then turned and lost power at about 100 feet on both runs with only the photographers experiencing dangerous heart rates.